midl-xyz/midl-js/apps/docs/root/docs.md

 # Overview

 MIDL.js is a JavaScript library that makes it easy to interact with the Bitcoin and MIDL Protocol.
-It provides a simple and intuitive API to interact with the blockchain, manage accounts, and sign transactions.
+It provides a simple and intuitive API for interacting with the blockchain, managing accounts, and signing transactions.

 ## Features